1101712/GuessTheNumber/README.md

 ## Overview

-"Guess the Number" is a simple, yet engaging, game where players are challenged to guess a randomly generated number within a specified range.
+"Guess the Number" is a simple, yet engaging game that test user's deductive reasoning and luck.
+The players are challenged to guess a randomly generated number within a specified range.
+It's not just a game of chance, but also a challenge for logic and intuition.

-Players can opt for easy, medium, or hard difficulty levels, which adjust the range of the random number.
-In easy mode, the range might be from 1 to 20, in medium mode from 1 to 50, and hard mode could even introduce negative numbers, with a range from -50 to 50.
-This variability keeps the game fresh and exciting, catering to both beginners and seasoned players alike.
-For those seeking an even greater challenge when playing via console, the game offers the opportunity to specify your range.
-This customizable feature takes the difficulty level up a notch, providing an intriguing test of deductive reasoning and luck.

-On top of this, the game features a leaderboard system to track your scores.
-With every game, you're not just playing against the system, but also competing with your past performances, aiming to beat your best score each time.
+Players can opt for easy, medium, or hard difficulty levels .
+The game also includes a leaderboard feature that keeps track of the best scores.
 ## How to Play 'Guess the Number'
-### Playing locally on the Console

-1. Run the script using Python.
-You can optionally provide a start and end range by using the `--start` and `--end` arguments.
-For example:
+- Run the script to start the game.

-    ```bash
-    python3 run.py --start 3 --end 980
-    ```

-    If you don't provide a start and end range, the script will prompt you to choose a difficulty level:
+- You will be asked to select a difficulty level:

-    ```bash
-    1 - Easy mode (1-20)
-    2 - Medium mode (1-50)
-    3 - Hard mode (-50-50)
-    ```

-2. Once the game starts, you'll be asked to guess a number.
-Enter your guess and press Enter.

-    ```bash
-    Guess the number I'm thinking of between 1 and 100:
+   - Easy mode: Guess a number between 1 and 20.
-    ```

-3. The game will tell you if your guess was too high, too low, or correct.

-4. If your guess was not correct, you'll be asked to guess again.
-This will continue until you guess the correct number.

-5. Once you've guessed the correct number, the game will end, and it will tell you how many guesses you made.

-6. The game keeps track of the number of guesses made in each game and keeps a leaderboard of the best scores.

-### Playing on Heroku

-1. Open your web browser and navigate to the [Heroku app](https://guess-my-number-cf1fa4bffe60.herokuapp.com/ "This is a URL to this game on Heroku")

-2. Here, due to the features of the app, the user does not have the opportunity to choose any range of numbers as in a console game.
-The script will immediately prompt you to choose a difficulty level:

-    ```bash
-    1 - Easy mode (1-20)
-    2 - Medium mode (1-50)
-    3 - Hard mode (-50-50)
-    ```

-2. Once the game starts, you'll be asked to guess a number.
-Enter your guess and press Enter.

-    ```bash
-    Guess the number I'm thinking of between 1 and 100:
+   - Medium mode: Guess a number between 1 and 100.
-    ```
+   - Hard mode: Guess a number between -1000 and -1.

-3. The game will respond with feedback about whether your guess was too high, too low, or correct, and prompt you to make another guess if necessary.
+- Guess the number.
+You will be informed if your guess is too high, too low, or correct.

-4. When you've guessed the correct number, the game will end and tell you how many guesses you made.
-Your score will be added to the leaderboard.
+- If you guess correctly, you will be told how many guesses you took, and this score will be compared to the leaderboard for the selected difficulty level.
+- After a game finishes, you will be asked if you want to play again.
 Enjoy the game!
+## Leaderboard
+The game includes a leaderboard feature for each difficulty level.
+The leaderboard records the lowest number of guesses a player has taken to correctly guess the number.
+## Requirements
+- Python 3.6+
+- Libraries: 'pyfiglet', 'colorama'
+## Running the Game in the Command Line
+Run the script in the command line by typing 'python3 run.py'
+## Play Online
+The game is hosted on Heroku and can be played online at [this link](https://guess-my-number-cf1fa4bffe60.herokuapp.com/).

 ## Features
 ![This is a screenshot of console](assets/images/console.jpg "This is a screenshot of console")
-- **User-Defined Number Range**: The user has the option to define their preferred range within which a random number will be generated for guessing (default is 1-100).
+- **Dynamic Difficulty Levels**: The user can select between easy, medium, or hard difficulty levels, each offering a different number guessing range.
-- **Random Number Generation**: The game generates a random number within the specified range for the user to guess.
+- **Random Number Generation**: The game generates a random number within the selected difficulty range for the user to guess.
 - **Input Validation**: The game validates user inputs to ensure they are numerical and within the specified range.
-- **Guess Evaluation**: The game provides feedback to the user if their guess is too high, too low, or correct.
+- **Feedback System**: The game provides immediate feedback to the user if their guess is too high, too low, or correct.
+- **Color-Coded Responses**: The game uses different colors for responses to improve readability and provide visual cues.
-- **Leaderboard**: The game keeps track of the number of guesses made and saves this to a leaderboard.
+- **Leaderboard System**: The game keeps track of the number of guesses made for each difficulty and saves the best score in a leaderboard.
-## Existing Features
-All features described above are currently implemented and operational.

 ## User Experience (UX)
-This game provides a straightforward user experience.
-Users can define their preferred range for the random number, guess a number within this range, and receive immediate feedback on their guess.
+The game offers a user-friendly experience.
+Users can choose their preferred difficulty level, guess a number within the respective range, and receive immediate feedback on their guesses.
+The use of color-coding enhances readability and user engagement.
+The game provides a sense of progression and challenge by tracking the best score for each difficulty level in a leaderboard.

 ## Site Goals

 The main goal of this game is to provide a simple and engaging opportunity for users to play and have fun.
 It aims to test and improve the user's intuitive reasoning and guessing abilities while providing them the flexibility to define their own number range.